dipons/Python-GUI-Automation/README.md

 # Python-GUI-Automation
-WordWeb Dictionary Automation using PywinAuto and PyAutoGui
+WordWeb Dictionary Automation using PywinAuto and PyAutoGui.